SAMPRATIKSHYA/SAMPRATIKSHYA.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sampratikshya Das is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+Sampratikshya Das is a final-year student of Biomedical Engineering at the National Institute of Technology, Rourkela.
+With a fascination in the fields of bioelectronics, biomaterials, and medical diagnosis, Sampratikshya aspires to create innovative, non-invasive diagnostic devices while tackling related challenges in miniaturization and reliable electronics.
+During undergraduate studies, notable experiences include internships at MIT's Koch Institute, IIT Kharagpur, and ongoing research on non-invasive diagnosis of movement disorders.